joshbegley/nyt-latest/previous.md

 **The Briefing: Liverpool 1 Man City 2 - Where does this leave the title race?
 Was the late red card right?**\
-`Our writers break down the action from a dramatic finish in the Premier League at Anfield.`\
+`Our writers break down the action from a dramatic finish in the Premier League at Anfield`\
 https://nytimes.com/athletic/7026767/2026/02/08/liverpool-man-city-premier-league-szoboszlai/

 **Seeking Stability, Thai Voters Decisively Reject Progressive Party**\